Sound View Wealth Advisors Group LLC Sells 1,221 Shares of Chevron Co. (NYSE:CVX)

 Other hedge funds also recently modified their holdings of the company.
 Sofos Investments Inc. grew its stake in Chevron by 10,500.0% in the 2nd quarter.
 Sofos Investments Inc. now owns 106 shares of the oil and gas company’s stock worth $116,000 after acquiring an additional 105 shares in the last quarter.
 Stonehage Fleming Financial Services Holdings Ltd bought a new position in Chevron in the 2nd quarter worth about $30,000.
 Horan Securities Inc. grew its stake in Chevron by 196.0% in the 2nd quarter.
 Horan Securities Inc. now owns 296 shares of the oil and gas company’s stock worth $31,000 after acquiring an additional 196 shares in the last quarter.
 Capital Directions Investment Advisors LLC grew its stake in Chevron by 66.7% in the 2nd quarter.
 Capital Directions Investment Advisors LLC now owns 375 shares of the oil and gas company’s stock worth $39,000 after acquiring an additional 150 shares in the last quarter.
 Finally, Lake Point Wealth Management bought a new position in Chevron in the 2nd quarter worth about $43,000.
 Institutional investors and hedge funds own 65.55% of the company’s stock.

 A number of brokerages have commented on CVX.
-Royal Bank of Canada upgraded shares of Chevron from a “sector perform” rating to an “outperform” rating and upped their target price for the stock from $130.00 to $145.00 in a research note on Wednesday, November 24th.
-Mizuho reaffirmed a “buy” rating on shares of Chevron in a research report on Wednesday, November 3rd.
-Zacks Investment Research cut shares of Chevron from a “strong-buy” rating to a “hold” rating and set a $121.00 price target for the company. in a research report on Monday.
-Societe Generale initiated coverage on shares of Chevron in a research report on Friday, October 22nd.
-They issued a “buy” rating and a $130.00 price target for the company.
-Finally, Morgan Stanley reaffirmed a “buy” rating and issued a $154.00 price target on shares of Chevron in a research report on Friday.
+Tudor Pickering upgraded shares of Chevron from a “hold” rating to a “buy” rating and set a $114.00 target price on the stock in a research note on Tuesday, November 30th.
+Raymond James upped their price target on shares of Chevron from $134.00 to $137.00 and gave the stock an “outperform” rating in a research report on Monday, November 1st.
+JPMorgan Chase & Co. cut shares of Chevron from an “overweight” rating to a “neutral” rating and lowered their price target for the stock from $128.00 to $111.00 in a research report on Wednesday, September 15th.
+Tudor, Pickering, Holt & Co. raised shares of Chevron from a “hold” rating to a “buy” rating in a research report on Tuesday, November 30th.
+Finally, Mizuho reaffirmed a “buy” rating on shares of Chevron in a research report on Wednesday, November 3rd.
 Nine investment analysts have rated the stock with a hold rating and eighteen have given a buy rating to the company’s stock.
 According to data from MarketBeat, the stock presently has an average rating of “Buy” and a consensus target price of $121.70.

 Chevron (NYSE:CVX) last posted its quarterly earnings results on Thursday, October 28th.
 The oil and gas company reported $2.96 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $2.21 by $0.75.
 The business had revenue of $44.71 billion during the quarter, compared to analysts’ expectations of $40.89 billion.
 Chevron had a net margin of 7.10% and a return on equity of 7.95%.
 The business’s quarterly revenue was up 82.9% on a year-over-year basis.
 During the same quarter last year, the company posted $0.11 earnings per share.
 Analysts predict that Chevron Co. will post 8.35 earnings per share for the current year.

-The business also recently declared a quarterly dividend, which will be paid on Friday, December 10th.
-Shareholders of record on Thursday, November 18th will be issued a $1.34 dividend.
+The firm also recently announced a quarterly dividend, which will be paid on Friday, December 10th.
+Investors of record on Thursday, November 18th will be issued a dividend of $1.34 per share.
 The ex-dividend date of this dividend is Wednesday, November 17th.
-This represents a $5.36 dividend on an annualized basis and a dividend yield of 4.63%.
-Chevron’s dividend payout ratio is currently 103.47%.
+This represents a $5.36 annualized dividend and a dividend yield of 4.63%.
+Chevron’s dividend payout ratio (DPR) is presently 103.47%.

-In related news, CEO Michael K. Wirth sold 26,250 shares of the firm’s stock in a transaction on Wednesday, December 1st.
-The shares were sold at an average price of $114.26, for a total transaction of $2,999,325.00.
+In related news, insider David A. Inchausti sold 5,600 shares of the firm’s stock in a transaction on Wednesday, October 20th.
+The shares were sold at an average price of $112.01, for a total transaction of $627,256.00.
 The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, VP Rhonda J. Morris sold 9,400 shares of the firm’s stock in a transaction on Friday, November 26th.
-The stock was sold at an average price of $114.06, for a total transaction of $1,072,164.00.
+Also, VP Colin E. Parfitt sold 15,000 shares of the firm’s stock in a transaction on Friday, October 29th.
+The stock was sold at an average price of $115.01, for a total transaction of $1,725,150.00.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders sold 361,301 shares of company stock valued at $41,365,177.
-Corporate insiders own 0.28% of the company’s stock.
+In the last three months, insiders have sold 361,301 shares of company stock valued at $41,365,177.
+0.28% of the stock is currently owned by corporate insiders.

 Chevron Company Profile